googlecodelabs/gcp-marketplace-integrated-saas/java/README.md

 1. Install the client library by running `mvn clean install` from inside of the `procurement/` directory.

-1. Add a new dependency to the `pom.xml` file inside of the `impl/` directory
+1. Update the commented out dependency in the `pom.xml` file inside of the `impl/` directory to include the correct version built in the previous step.
+   The correct version can be found in `pom.xml` in the `procurement/` directory in the `version` tag.

        <dependency>
          <groupId>com.google.apis</groupId>